 The economy of Area 1 experiences growth, accompanied by increased employment, including female employment.
 Furthermore, the accumulation of waste decreases due to recycling initiatives and enhanced efficiency in domestic production processes.
 Despite achieving higher ecological efficiency, industrial CO2 emissions show a temporary increase after a few periods.
 While these emissions fall below the initial levels in the medium run, they follow the pattern of non-renewable energy utilization dynamics.
 A similar trend is observed in the atmospheric CO2 concentration.

-[5.3] Two-area model with (semi) floating exchange rate
+[6.3] Two-Area Model with (Semi) Floating Exchange Rate

-Figure 6 illustrates the impact of a CE innovation in Area 1 when the currency exchange rate between the two areas is free to adjust based on cross-country trade and capital flows (semi-floating exchange rate regime).
+Figure 13 illustrates the impact of a CE innovation in Area 1 when the currency exchange rate between the two areas is free to adjust based on cross-country trade and capital flows (semi-floating exchange rate regime).
 The main difference compared to the previous case is that, this time, the sharp fall in imports of Area 1 leads to an appreciation of its currency.
 This, in turn, affects Area 1’s export and partially counterbalances the reduction in the demand for inputs from Area 2.